qijungu/airquality/README.md

 === dronesite ===

 web application

-get data from dronedata
+display data from dronedata

 === dronedata ===

-integrate data from vehstatus and opcreader save data to log
+integrate data from vehstatus, opcreader and no2reader

+save data to CVS log

 === vehstatus ===